-MinIO: Integrating MinIO with Geyser Data for Cold Data Archive & Transitory Tier Storage
+How to Integrate MinIO with Geyser Data for S3-Compatible Cold & Transitory Storage

-When your MinIO cluster starts filling up with cold or infrequently accessed data, it’s time to think tiering.
-By integrating MinIO with Geyser Data’s Tape-as-a-Service, you can move that data to a low-cost, S3-compatible archive tier, without changing how you work.
+When your MinIO cluster fills up with cold or infrequently accessed data, it’s time to think about tiering.
+By integrating MinIO with Geyser Data’s Tape-as-a-Service, you can move that data to a low-cost, S3-compatible archive tier.
+The best part?
+You don’t have to change how you work.
 Geyser can serve as a permanent cold archive or as a transitory tier for overflow and lifecycle management.

-This guide walks through the integration process step-by-step so you can start optimizing storage immediately.
+This guide walks you through the integration process step-by-step.
+Let’s get started on optimizing your storage immediately.

 None